vjbollavarapu/drg-tender/migration.md

 ---

-Perfect.
-Here’s a **clear comparison table** you can drop straight into your GitHub repo, tender documentation, or migration plan.

----

 # **Comparison: Old MyCMX vs New National DRG System**

 | **Aspect**                | **MyCMX (Existing System)**                                                                                                                                                                         | **New National DRG System (Target State)**                                                                                                                                                                                                            |